deepgram/web-next/content/blog/posts/automatic-podcast-transcription-for-analysis-lex-fridman/index.md

 Find the [GitHub code here](https://github.com/ytang07/transcribe_and_analyze_podcasts).

-In this post we will cover:

-- Who is Lex Fridman?
-- Prerequisites for Automatic Podcast Transcription
-- Downloading Lex Fridman's Podcast for Transcription with Python
-- Getting the Podcast Transcription with Speaker Diarization
-- Pretty Print the Lex Fridman Podcast Transcripts
-    - Extracting the Podcast Transcript for Pretty Printing
-    - Assign Names to Recognized Speakers from Speaker Diarization
-- Time Spent Speaking on the Podcast
-    - Assigning Speaker Time through Speaker Diarization of the Podcast Transcript
-    - Finding the Number of Words said by each Speaker
-- Visualizing the Lex Fridman Podcast Transcript Speaker Breakdowns
-    - Visualizing Time Speaking and Words Said by Percentage
-- Most Common Phrases Mentioned in the Podcast Transcript
-    - A Look into the Most Common Phrases from Lex
-- Extracting Named Entities from a Transcribed Podcast
-- Summaries by Podcast Episode
-- Summary of Automatic Podcast Transcription for Analysis - Lex Fridman

 ## Prerequisites for Automatic Podcast Transcription

 This is a rather immersive project.
 We need two different web API tools, [the `youtube_dl`](https://developers.deepgram.com/blog/2022/08/transcribe-youtube-videos-from-terminal/), `requests`, and `matplotlib` libraries, and [FFMPEG](https://developers.deepgram.com/blog/2021/11/ffmpeg-beginners/).
 You can get FFMPEG in multiple ways.
 If you are on a Mac you can `brew install ffmpeg`.
 If you're on a Windows or Linux machine, you can find [FFMPEG here](https://ffmpeg.org/download.html).